Ninurima

 Ninurima was a Mesopotamian goddess regarded as the spouse of Alammuš, an attendant of the moon god Nanna.
 She is best attested in texts from the Ur III period from Ur, though she also occurs in a number of god lists, including An = Anum.

 Character

-Ninurima, the "lady of Ur", was regarded as the spouse of Alammuš, the divine "vizier" (sukkal) of the moon god Nanna.
+Ninurima, the "lady of Ur", was regarded as the spouse of Alammuš, the divine attendant (sukkal) of the moon god Nanna.
 The nature of the connection between them is confirmed by the god list An = Anum, where she occurs in line 38 of tablet III, before Ningal's sukkal Meme.
 The pair Ninurima and Alammuš could also appear in association with Ninpumuna, the goddess of salt springs.

 Worship

 While Ninurima is already present in an Early Dynastic god list from Fara, her cult is best attested in the Ur III period.
 She belonged to the group of deities worshiped in Ur, which at this time also included, among others, Nanna, Ningal, Ninkununa, Ningublaga, Nineigara, Ninsun, Gula, Annunitum and Ulmašītum.